 Automatic fiber replacement (AFP) machines currently have two primary mechanical configurations.
 One is the integral head or end effector design (IEE) and the other is the modular head or end effector design (MEE).
 Both designs use carbon fiber tow wound onto a bobbin or spool.
 In general operation, the fiber on the spools is unwound by a motor with a tensioning assembly and is directed to a placement tool which lays or places the fiber on a part, such as an aircraft part.
 Consistent tension on the fiber must be present during operation; otherwise tangling or breaking can occur, resulting in failure of the tape laying process.

-Traditional IEE design requires electrical connections from the IEE to the main CNC processor which controls the overall fiber replacement machine.
-The carbon fiber in the form of tow spools is threaded through a series of redirects to the tape laying tool.
+Traditional IEE design requires electrical connections from the IEE to the main CNC processor which controls the overall fiber placement machine.
+The carbon fiber in the form of tow spools is threaded through a series of redirects to the add-cut-clamp module.
 The long path of the fiber tool to the tool surface, which is referred to as the tow path, requires conventional servo motors to control tension in the system.

 On the other hand, the MEE design has advantages of serviceability.
 In the MEE approach, the material spools are loaded on the head itself.
 Due to the relatively short tow path, tension is a less severe issue and pneumatic braking systems have been used in place of a servo motor system for tension control.
-The pneumatic braking system has the advantage of being lightweight and does not require the numerous electrical power supply, drive and wire connections that servo motor systems normally require.
+The pneumatic braking system has the advantage of being lightweight and does not require the numerous electrical power supplies, drives and wires connections that servo motor systems normally require.
 However, the tension, repeatability and reliability of present MEE systems with pneumatic braking to maintain tension on the tow is insufficient during high acceleration and high speed payouts.
 Although servo control has in the past been an effective solution to maintain tension in IEE systems, implementation has heretofore not been accomplished in MEE systems, due to size, power and inertia constraints on the tensioning system.
 Further, communication with the remote machine CNC would require communication with each servo motor individually, creating many more connections between the modular head and the remote CNC than in current MEE systems.
 The sheer number of connections which would have to be made quickly and reliably such as when spools are damaged or replaced, has prevented use of modular head based servo controlled spool motors in the past.

 Summary of the Invention